fissionjs/fission-router/README.md

   home: {
     path: 'home',
     view: SomeReactComponent,

-    children: {
-      // Route = /home, this is a default subview of home with no path specified
+    // Route = /home, this is activated when no other children are
-      dashboard: {
+    defaultChild: {
-        default: true,
       view: SomeReactComponent
     },

+    // Route = /home/asdf, this is activated when there is a child path segment
+    // but no children were activated
+    childNotFound: {
+      view: SomeReactComponent
+    },
+    children: {
       // Route = /home/statistics, this is a subview of home
       stats: {
         path: 'statistics',